 Described by Andy Gee, at The Sound, as Blues/Rock maestros with tasty songs and searing guitar, pretty much sums up The Other Side.
 This is true both live and in the studio.

 After the success of their first album, Catch the Sun, in 2011, The Other Side released their second album in February 2012, Don’t Piss Down my Back (and Tell me It’s Raining), check out the album reviews.
-2013 saw them release their third album, Can you see it Coming, which only served to consolidated their sound, with more Blues/Rock, more guitar riffage and angry protest.
+2013 saw them release their third album, Can you see it Coming.
+2015 saw the release of album number four, The Final Straw, which only serves to consolidated their sound, with more Blues/Rock, more guitar riffage and angry protest.

-They have gigged extemsively from Cambridge to Aberdeen.
+They have gigged extensively from Cambridge to Aberdeen.
 Check out the live reviews to get a feel for their explosive live sets.
 No shoe gazing here.